automation_scripts.py: A Blog Post in 150 Lines of Code

 return None

 For the concert tickets, though?
-Worked perfectly.
-The page went from "on sale soon" to having an actual purchase link, my script caught it, and I got my tickets that same afternoon.
-Sometimes the dumb simple approach is the right one.
+Worked exactly as intended.
+Page flipped from "on sale soon" to having an actual purchase button, the script caught it within thirty minutes, and tickets were secured that same afternoon.
+Dumb approach.
+Right result.

-None of these scripts are meant to be run as standalone programs.
-I keep them all in a folder called ~/scripts/ and import them into whatever I'm doing.
-Sometimes that's a Jupyter notebook, sometimes it's a quick one-off script, sometimes I just open a Python REPL and type:
+None of these are packaged as standalone CLI programs.
+They live in ~/scripts/ and get imported into whatever context makes sense at the time โ a Jupyter notebook, a one-off script, sometimes just a bare REPL session:

 from organize import organize_downloads